FloppaG/firefloppa/README.md

 I believe you'd get a better understand if you explored the [registrar](https://github.com/face-hh/webx-registrar) repository's `script.lua`.

-NOTE: Bussin Napture doesn't support `buss://` redirects yet.
+NOTE: Bussin Fire Floppa doesn't support `buss://` redirects yet.
 They will be added in the official release.

 Made by FaceDev with pure utter hatred and undesire :D